marktomm/docker-node-base-example/README.md

 Now navigate to `http://localhost:3000/hello` in your browser to see the result.

 It is also now possible to run the server using `npm run start` after making a single line adjustment in package.json.
 See commit 2.

+3rd commit: Run `npm run dev` to run the code using nodemon, so that when any change is done to `index.js` then the node app is restarted.